WolfgangBischoffTHAB/riscvassembler_java/README.md

 The linker is allowed to apply actions to the code that will actually change the assembly instructions that are placed into the binary!

-Because at this point of the development of my own assembler, optimizations are not part of the picture just yet, I want to disable any optimizations if possible.
+At this point of the development of my own assembler, optimizations are not part of the picture just yet.
+Therefore if the GNU linker optmizies the output, I cannot compare my assemblers output to the GNU toolchain output any more because instructions are removed or added and addresses changes.
+Addresses are encoded into instructions in assembly so the entire output is not comparable any more!

+I want to disable any optimizations if possible to be able to compare the outputs of my own assembler to the output of the riscv GNU toolchain.

 One flag to prevent the linker from removing zero loads into registers, is to use the --no-relax --no-check-uleb128 flags.

-In a random search for turning off optimizations I added these flags without really knowing what they do but after adding those flags, the source code that the linker outputs remained unchanged!
+In a random attempt for turning off optimizations I added these flags without really knowing what they do but after adding those flags, the source code that the linker outputs remained unchanged!

 The linker will now use the assemblers code and only replace addresses in code but not throw away instructions!

-Now lets use the linker so it resolves the relocation entries.
+Now lets use the linker so it resolves the relocation entries that the assembler has inserted into the elf formatted object file.

 ```
 ~/Downloads/riscv/bin/riscv32-unknown-elf-ld -help